Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Attack:** Focus

 **Duration:** Concentration

 </div>

-The sun suddenly appears in the sky, directly overhead, bearing down with a harsh disapproval on those who would break the peace.
-For the duration of this effect, a 24 tile radius around you (ignoring any cover) is affected by the _harsh light_ tile effect:

-- when this tile effect is triggered, apply 6 + Presence stacks of temperance to the triggering creature
-- whenever a creature takes radiant damage (including from the temperance ailment) while on this tile effect, they gain stacks of temperance equal to the radiant damage that they took
-- whenever a creature takes damage while on this tile effect, immunity to radiant damage is treated as resistance, and resistance to radiant damage is ignored
-- these tiles are filled with bright light
+The light of the sun bursts forth from you, cleansing the battlefield.
+At the start of each of your turns for the duration of this effect, make a Focus attack against all creatures in a 24 tile cone.
+If you hit, deal 1d12 + Presence radiant damage.
+Creatures that you miss suffer the attacks' effects at half efficacy instead.

+For the duration of this miracle, whenever you deal radiant damage, add that many stacks of temperance as well.
+When you do, remove the same number of stacks of any afflictions other than temperance that creature might have (of your choice) if able.

 ## Umbral